Blurb

 Short, blonde hair pulled back tight into a small ponytail.
 Fingernails trimmed to a few millimeters.
 Baggy flannel shirt to cover the concealed pistol in a holster.
 Blue eyes that case the entire room, checking corners and blind spots.
 Not that there's much to check.

-Sneak Peek is a psychic shop bricked in between a head shop and a defunct coffee joint in downtown Stephens Point, Wisconsin.
-Just a battered wood round table flanked by two comfy mismatched armchairs, surrounded by colorful wind chimes, dreamcatchers, pillows, blankets, and caftans like the one Zandra wore -- her signature bedazzled purple.
+Sneak Peek is her psychic shop set in a bricked-in alleyway between a head shop and a defunct coffee joint in downtown Stephens Point, Wisconsin.
+The center point of the room is a battered wood round table flanked by two comfy mismatched armchairs.
+A pitcher of water with two glasses are set in the middle of the table.
+This little tableau is surrounded by colorful wind chimes, dreamcatchers, pillows, blankets, and caftans like the one Zandra wears -- her signature bedazzled purple.
+All for sale, of course.
 Baubles sparkle in the sunlight as the cop closes the door, shooting prisms around the room.

-The cop navigates the few steps to the seat across from Zandra and sits down.
+The cop stalks to the chair across from Zandra and sits down.
 Right hand seated on her thigh.
 Legs planted firmly on the floor.
 No doubt uncomfortable to have her back to the door.

 No comments: